Focus and Scope

 About the Journal

-The Journal of Integrated Studies is a MA-IS student publication that features articles, reviews, narratives, poetry, art, and other creative works by graduate students and MA-IS alumni.
+The Journal of Integrated Studies is a MA-IS student publication that features articles, reviews, narratives, poetry, art, and other creative works by graduate students any where in the world and recent graduates (within 2 years).
+The journal will be 10 years old in 2020.

 The Journal of Integrated Studies underwent a change in our approach to numbering issues.
 After the publication of Volume 1, No. 3 in 2012 we decided to change volume numbers each year and to change the issue numbers with each new issue per year.
 In 2013 Volume 4, issue number 1 was born.
 In 2014 we subsequently published 5(1), and (at this moment) soon-to-be 5(2).
 We have elected to leave the early publications, 1(1), 1(2), and 1(3), as-is to ensure that anything being referenced anywhere from those issues remains accurate and easily accessible.
 Please feel free to contact us if you have any questions.